Delbrook Visiting Writers Series

 Butler offers a 300-level English course that features the work of authors in the Visiting Writers Series.
 Students taking this class are invited to join English faculty in a private dinner with each writer when they visit campus, and have the opportunity to formally introduce the writers at their public readings.

 The Visiting Writers Program is coordinated by the Department of English and offers 10–12 events each year, all of which are free and open to Butler students, faculty, and staff as well as the Indianapolis community, making the Butler University Visiting Writers Series one of the largest and most comprehensive in the country.

 The Visiting Writers Series appreciates the generous support of the Vivian S. Delbrook Fund and the NEH Ayres Fund.

 To make special arrangements for school groups, book clubs, and community organizations, call 317-940-9861.

-All Visiting Writers Series events take place in Shelton Auditorium, located at 1000 West 42nd Street on Butler University’s South Campus.
-All events are free with free on-site surface parking available in the lots off Haughey Street and West 42nd Street.
+All Visiting Writers Series events take place in Shelton Auditorium or Schrott Center for the Arts, both of which are located on Butler University’s campus.
+Shelton Auditorium is located at 1000 West 42nd St. on Butler University’s South Campus.
+This location offers free on-site surface parking in the lots off Haughey Street and West 42nd Street.